This article was last updated: May 1st, 2023

 - Libel and Slander: A business’s reputation is crucial.
 If a person or company is spreading slanderous comments about you on social media, it could harm your customer base and bottom line.
 Whether someone is slandering or libeling you, a cease and desist letter tells the person spreading the misinformation to stop or face potential legal consequences.

-- Other types of harassment: If someone is harassing your business by repeated phone calls, emails, or by abusing your property, a cease and desist letter could help.
+- Other types of harassment: If someone is harassing your business by repeated phone calls, emails, alleged misconduct, or by abusing your property, a cease and desist letter could help.

 How to Write a Cease and Desist Letter

 It is possible to use a generic template for your cease-and-desist letter.
 However, the more you tailor your cease-and-desist letter to your unique situation, the more effective it can be.
 Every cease and desist letter requires the same basic contents, such as: